anomaly/gallagher/docs/docs/design.md

 The `release` action will run the set of tests, and if they pass, it will publish the package to PyPI.

-> [!IMPORTANT]
+!!!
+Important

-> In most instances you should not have to publish a release by hand.
+    In most instances you should not have to publish a release by hand.
 If there is ever a need to do that, we recommend that appropriate notes be left against the release.

 ### Writing Release Notes